 People share a considerable body of knowledge derived from everyday experience

 A signature characteristic of human intelligence, which we describe as “common sense”, manifests itself in language and behavior, remaining largely in the background.
-For instance, when describing the picture on this page, nobody would state that a real elephant is walking on the floor, since big pachyderms don’t typically inhabit living rooms ( may occur).
+For instance, when describing the picture on this page, nobody would state that a real elephant is walking on the floor, since big pachyderms don’t typically inhabit living rooms (exceptions may occur).
 To give another example, no one would willingly leave the windows of their home open during a thunderstorm, anticipating that heavy rain might ruin furniture or cause a short circuit if electrical equipment is exposed.
 Commonsense knowledge is key in disambiguating context, and in keeping information exchange effective and efficient.

 Common sense AI?
 What is routine for humans is often challenging for AI systems

-, the authors demonstrate that the presence of an elephant figurine in a living room perturbates the visual classification of objects that are normally found in such an environment, like a sofa or a TV.
+In a famous paper, the authors demonstrate that the presence of an elephant figurine in a living room perturbates the visual classification of objects that are normally found in such an environment, like a sofa or a TV.
 The authors found this phenomenon to be broad: Given an image dataset, object detection generally becomes unstable when an image that contains a trained object is inserted in a sub-region of another image.